Skip to content

 10 Splendid Holy Places in Egypt You Should Visit

-South Sinai is a fascinating city in a highly strategic location in Egypt, with vast desert landscapes and thousands of historical monuments.
-It also embraces most of Egypt’s famous mountains, among which some are deemed holy places.
-One of the most prominent holy places in the history of Egypt is St. Catherine Monastery.
+South Sinai is a fascinating city in a highly strategic location in Egypt.
+It has vast desert landscapes and thousands of historical monuments.
+It also embraces most of Egypt’s famous mountains, some of which are deemed holy places.
+One of the most prominent holy places in Egypt’s history is St. Catherine Monastery.

 This sacred monastery sits on the slopes of Mount Sinai, another holy place that all divine religions believe in its holiness.
 It’s supposed to be the mountain on which God spoke to Moses and revealed to him the Ten Commandments.
 This notion is rooted in all three faiths, the Jewish, Christian, and Islamic, which adds a prevalent connotation to the holy place.

-Byzantine emperor Justinian I founded this holy monastery, building it back in 527.
+Byzantine emperor Justinian I founded this holy monastery in 527.
 It’s deemed the oldest Christian monastery in Egypt, still operating for the same function.
-Besides the rich history this place holds, several mountains surround this area, with St. Catherine Mount being the highest mountain in Egypt.
+Besides the rich history this place holds, several mountains surround it, with St. Catherine Mount being the highest mountain in Egypt.
 You can enjoy climbing and hiking it along with Mount Moses for a great adventure at Egypt’s holy places with rewarding scenes.

 5. Mount Sinai